University of Auckland: Innovation and entrepreneurship

+International engagement

+At the start of 2025 the university was appointed chair of the United Nations Academic Impact Hub on Sustainable Development Goal 8, and it acted as a regional host of the Times Higher Education Global Sustainable Development Congress in Istanbul that year.
+In June 2025 the university launched Ala o le Moana, its first Pacific Strategy, covering 2025–2030 and led by the Pro Vice-Chancellor Pacific, Professor Jemaima Tiatia-Siau.

 Campuses and facilities

 Campuses

 Alfred Nathan House (Building 103) was built in 1882 and acquired by the University of Auckland in 1958.

 The University of Auckland has a number of campuses in Auckland, and one in Whangārei in the Northland Region.

 From the start of the first semester of 2010, the university banned smoking on any of its property, including inside and outside buildings in areas that were once designated as smoking areas.